Arthurdb1999/Arthurdb1999/README.md

 ## Hi there 👋

-I'm 23 years old and currently a software developer that's working with Java @ **SAP Labs Brazil**, on Brazil, São Leopoldo, RS.
+I'm 23 years old and currently a Software Developer that's working with Java @ **SAP Labs Brazil**, on Brazil, São Leopoldo, RS.
 Lover of the React framework.

 - 🔭 I’m currently working with Java.
 - 🌱 I’m currently learning Java.
 And always trying to learn something new! **Rocketseat** helps me a lot with that. :smiley:
-- 💬 Ask me about Typescript and React!
+- 💬 Ask me about Typescript, Python and React!
-- ⚡ Fun fact: Lover of tecnologies, twitch.tv viewer and a LoL Diamond. :sweat_smile:
+- ⚡ Fun fact: Lover of technologies, twitch.tv viewer and a LoL Diamond. :sweat_smile:

 📫 How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-ArthurdeBortoli-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://https://www.linkedin.com/in/arthur-de-bortoli-b81361193/)](https://www.linkedin.com/in/arthur-de-bortoli-b81361193/)
 |